raunakb007/tennis-score-counter/README.md

 ## Server

-Download the submission package and, in a separate terminal window, cd to /rbi-tennis-assignment/server
+In a separate terminal window, clone the repository and cd to /rbi-tennis-assignment/server

 Install the necessary packages from the package.json file with the following command: